World Gymnastics

-The International Gymnastics Federation (French: Fédération Internationale de Gymnastique, abbr.
-FIG) is the body governing competition in all disciplines of gymnastics.
+World Gymnastics, formerly the International Gymnastics Federation, is the body governing competition in all disciplines of gymnastics.
 Its headquarters is in Lausanne, Switzerland.
 It was founded on 23 July 1881 in Liège, Belgium, making it the world's oldest existing international sports organisation.
-Originally called the European Federation of Gymnastics, it had three member countries—Belgium, France and the Netherlands—until 1921, when non-European countries were admitted and it received its current name.
+Originally called the European Federation of Gymnastics, it had three member countries — Belgium, France and the Netherlands — until 1921, when non-European countries were admitted and the organization changed its name to the Fédération Internationale de Gymnastique.
+Following other sport governing bodies, the organization took its current name in December 2025.